Skip to main content

 The charity making life better by water

 Canals have become a lifeline for nature.
-Without constant care, these vital habitats would collapse.
+Without constant care, these vital habitats would be lost.

-Climate change, loss of habitats and invasive species are putting devastating pressure on the wildlife we all love.
-Nearly one in six native species are now endangered and that number is still rising.
+Climate change, invasive species and habitat loss are putting devastating pressure on the wildlife we all love.

 What does Canal & River Trust do to protect nature?